Sony Xperia Z

 (Oh, and just in case you were wondering, Sony’s claims that the Xperia Z is waterproof hold true: we completely submerged ours in a bowl of water for 20 minutes, and it came out the other end just fine.)

 Smartly, Sony has worked the Android navigation buttons (home, back and multi-tasking) right into the screen, as Google does on the Nexus devices.
 It works well and makes the phone seem even more monolithic when turned off.
-That top notch screen is helped by the superb shots the 13MP camera is capable of.
+That screen, disappointing compared to its new rivals otherwise, is some what made up for by the shots the 13MP camera is capable of.
 They’re packed with detail - particularly impressive given how thin the Xperia Z is.

 On the software front, Sony’s tweaked Android 4.1, but for once, we actually like the changes that have been made to Google’s open source operating system.
 It’s blindingly fast, easy to use and stuffed full of handy extras - we particularly like the widgets you can pop on the screen (and not just the homescreen either), like a one touch voice recorder.